Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Type the new password in the New Password box.

-5. A password can range from 1 to 20 characters and can include any characters except ASCII character 0 (Null).
+5. A password can range from 1 to 20 characters and can include any characters except the ASCII character 0 (Null).
 Passwords are case-sensitive.

 6. Retype the password in the Verify box, and then click OK.

-Click Next to see how to Clear a security account password.
+Click Next to see how to clear a security account password.

 Goto Main